What is it?

 There are other ways to become involved, too:

 Pest-Free Riverlea traps are animal-welfare approved, and poison-free.
 They are much cheaper than a pest-control contractor, and will keep your electrical wiring free of rat damage.
-They are subsidised through Predator Free New Zealand/ Kiwibank funding and are significantly cheaper than retail prices.
+They are subsidised and significantly cheaper than retail prices.

-- Good Nature self-resetting rat trap – $30 (a discount of nearly $170).
-Find out more about these at the Goodnature website
+Good Nature A24 self-resetting rat trap — $30 (a discount of nearly $170).
+Find out more about these at the Goodnature website.